varsha13152/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

+   2. Open a new terminal and navigate to the directory containing the jar file

+   3. Run the jar file using the command `java -jar innsync.jar`. <br>
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app using the command `java -jar innsync.jar`.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Listing all visitors

+1. Listing all visitors when there are no contacts

+   1. Prerequisites: No contacts in addressbook.
+This can be done using the `clear` command.

+   2. Test case: `list`<br>
+      Expected: No contacts displayed in list.
+Message stating that there are no contacts shown in the status message.

+   6. Other incorrect delete commands to try: `List`, `listx`, `...`<br>
+      Expected: Error message displayed in status message.

+2. Listing all visitors when there is at least one contact in address book

+   1. Prerequisites: At least one contact in address book.

+   2. Test case: `list`<br>
+      Expected: All contacts displayed in list, with all contacts sorted first by whether they are starred, and then in alphabetical order of their name.
+Success Message shown in the status message.

+   6. Other incorrect delete commands to try: `List`, `listx`, `...`<br>
+      Expected: Error message displayed in status message.

 ### Deleting a visitor